swedishfrenchpress/thesnow/DEPLOYMENT.md

 1. Go to [vercel.com](https://vercel.com)
 2. Sign in with GitHub
 3. Click "Add New..." → "Project"
-4. Import your `thesnow` repository
+4. Import your `memoria` repository
 5. Click "Deploy" (Vercel auto-detects Next.js settings)
 6. Wait ~2 minutes
 7. Your site is live! 🎉